-The Legatum Institute hosted a public lecture on 5th April by best-selling author and political commentator David Goodhart, on his new book, The Road to Somewhere.
+The Legatum Institute was pleased to welcome best-selling author and political commentator David Goodhart, on his new book, The Road to Somewhere.

-Brexit has presented Britain with an opportunity fto heal the rift between the citizens of Somewhere who feel rooted in a particular job, culture, and place; and the citizens of Anywhere, liberal cosmopolitans who feel the world is a village – their village.
+Brexit has presented Britain with an opportunity to heal the rift between the citizens of "Somewhere" who feel rooted in a particular job, culture, and place; and the citizens of "Anywhere", liberal cosmopolitans who feel the world is a village – their village.
 The latter only represent 15% or so of the UK population, yet they have controlled overwhelmingly the cultural and socioeconomic sphere.

-For Britain to prosper, the “Admonished Anywheres” – and Goodhart thinks this label applies himself as well – who have understood that they have made a mistake in ignoring the wishes and fears of the great majority must use emotional intelligence to craft a new social contract.
+For Britain to prosper, the “Admonished Anywheres” (and Goodhart thinks this label applies to himself as well) who have understood that they have made a mistake in ignoring the wishes and fears of the great majority, must use emotional intelligence to craft a new social contract.

-Goodhart said he saw Brexit allowing for a new settlement which responded to the legitimate anxieties of the Somewheres – about globalisation, the erosion of ancient institutions, and immigration.
-Because citizens of Anywhere boasted the sort of cognitive skills that made them employable everywhere, they had ignored the pressures on jobs that citizens of Somewhere – such as those employed in manufacturing were feeling.
+Goodhart said he saw Brexit allowing for a new settlement which responded to the legitimate anxieties of the "Somewheres" – about globalisation, the erosion of ancient institutions, and immigration.
+Because citizens of "Anywhere" boasted the sort of cognitive skills that made them employable everywhere, they had ignored the pressures on jobs that citizens of "Somewhere" – such as those employed in manufacturing – were feeling.
 These concerns about immigration had been branded ‘racist’ and ‘xenophobic’ by the liberal elite, Goodhart said, but they were legitimate.
-Citizens of Somewhere, could not rely on the impressive educational achievements that characterised the Citizens of Anywhere, but they did rely on character – a far more democratic qualification.
-The problem was, that society today focused on skills and achievements far more than on character – probably because the citizens of Anywhere controlled our culture.

-The Road to Somewhere has become the most-talked about book of post-Brexit Britain.
-David Goodhart’s analysis of what we are becoming will continue to provoke debate for those who would forge a new social contract.
+The Road to Somewhere has become the most talked about book of post-Brexit Britain.
+David Goodhart’s analysis of who we are becoming will continue to provoke debate for those who would forge a new social contract.